top of page

 Table of Contents

-This week, we are exploring the skills, qualities and training that are needed for careers in television and media production as a hair and make-up artist.
+This week, we're exploring the skills, qualities, and training needed for careers as hair and makeup artists in television, film and media productions.

 This article is only for guidance and is not an exhaustive list, but it should set you on the right track and point you towards websites that can help you explore this career role further.